Fast Power Curve Approximation for Posterior Analyses: A Fast Method for Power Curve Approximation

 For a given sample size $n$, we \emph{could} obtain power estimates using the formulas in Corollary \ref{cor1} with randomized Sobol' sequences.
 Sample size determination could be conducted by repeating this process for various values of $n$ until a suitable sample size is found.
-However, such a process would still waste computational resources exploring unsuitable sample sizes to obtain an appropriate one.
-We note that the $(\theta_1, \theta_2)$-space such that $\theta = h(\theta_1, \theta_2) \in (\delta_L, \delta_U)$ is convex when $\theta = \theta_1 - \theta_2$ or $\theta = \theta_1 /\theta_2$.
-If we appeal to this convexity, we argue that consistent power estimates for a given sample size $n$ can often be obtained with only a subset of the points $\boldsymbol{u}_r \in [0,1]^{2d}, ~r = 1, ..., m$.
-By using only a subset of points to explore most sample sizes, we address the final source of computational inefficiency associated with traditional power curve approximation.
+However, such a process would waste computational resources thoroughly exploring sampling distributions for unsuitable sample sizes in order to obtain an appropriate one.
+We argue that consistent power estimates for a given sample size $n$ can often be obtained with only a subset of the points $\boldsymbol{u}_r \in [0,1]^{2d+1}, ~r = 1, ..., m$.
+As described later in Algorithm \ref{alg4}, we add a dimension to the hypercube so that we can use the final coordinate to sample $\boldsymbol{\eta}_{0}$ from a nondegenerate design prior $p_D(\boldsymbol{\eta})$.
+By using only a subset of points to explore most sample sizes, we consider only segments of the relevant sampling distributions.